ssayin/aragor-s-celestial-quest/README.md

 # Aragor's Celestial Quest

-This repository contains the LaTeX source files for my character backgound story, "Aragor's Celestial Quest".
+This repository contains the LaTeX source files for my character background story, "Aragor's Celestial Quest".
 The story is written in LaTeX to achieve a professional typesetting and formatting.

 ## Prerequisites